OSC/openondemand.org/index.md

 * Software / hardware provider engagements (e.g. Intel case studies, NVIDIA GTC presentations)

 ## Project Cybersecurity
-[Trusted CI](https://trustedci.org/) , the NSF Cybersecurity Center of Excellence conducted an in-depth vulnerability assessment of Open OnDemand, completing it in December 2018.
+[Trusted CI](https://trustedci.org/) , the NSF Cybersecurity Center of Excellence conducted an [in-depth vulnerability assessment of Open OnDemand](https://figshare.com/articles/presentation/TrustedCI_Open_OnDemand_2018_Audit/16918564), completing it in December 2018.
 This assessment included a careful review of the code, increasing our confidence in its security.
 The Ohio Supercomputer Center addressed the implementation issues (bugs) that were found during this review, producing a more robust revision of Open OnDemand.

 In January, 2021, The Open OnDemand team and Trusted CI began another engagement to to accomplish three distinct objectives:Integration of security automation into DevOps flows; Skills transfer for vulnerability assessment; Development of needed security policies, practices, and procedures.
-Upon completion of this project later in 2021, the Open OnDemand team will be much better positioned with regards to security dev ops.
+Upon completion of this project, [Trusted CI issued a report](https://figshare.com/articles/presentation/TrustedCI_Open_Ondemand_2021_Audit/16918570) and the Open OnDemand team is now much better positioned with regards to security dev ops.

 If you have security concerns or think you have found a vulnerability in Open OnDemand that you want to responsibly disclose, please contact us directly via email on the news list linked above or utilizing the ["Report a Potential Security Incident"](https://www.osc.edu/contact/security) form on the OSC website.